 In this area of study, students interpret the theatrical possibilities of excerpts from a script.
-In doing so, they demonstrate their understanding of working creatively and imaginatively in two production roles across the three stages of the production process.
+In doing so, they demonstrate their understanding of working in two production roles across the three stages of the production process.

-Outcome 2: On completion of this unit, the student should be able to outline concepts and ideas for a creative interpretation of excerpts from a script and explain how these could be realised in a theatre production.
+Outcome 2: On completion of this unit, the student should be able to outline concepts and ideas for interpretation of excerpts from a script and explain how these could be realised in a theatre production.